luke-jordan/pluto-alpha/functions/auth-api/README.md

 ## General Sign up Flow (SRP)

-* User enters thier username and password into sign up form.
-The user is assigned a system wide user id and this together with the password is then passed to the Auth API's sign up lambda function.
-The event required by the sign up lambda is of the form:
+* A system wide user id, password, and requested user role are passed to the user insertion lambda.
+The insertion lambda expects an event of the form:
 ```
 {
     "systemWideUserId": "4579c88b-798f-42a8-a851-d80e38e19e3a",
     "password": "someP0licyC0mpliantPassw0rd"
+    "requestedUserRole": "default"
 }
 ```
-* The lambda then converts this to an object of the form
+* The insertion lambda includes a password encrpyption algorithm which has a method that accepts the system wide user id and password as parameters and returns a salt key and a verifier key.
+The transformed object would be of the form:
 ```
 {
     "systemWideUserId": "4579c88b-798f-42a8-a851-d80e38e19e3a",